NEMO-Zoo-Hackathon/AMM12-TOP-p4z/README.md

 🤝 Acknowledgements

-Thanks to mentors and contributors involved in debugging and testing this setup, especially during the Hackathon phase.
+Thanks to mentors and contributors (Julien and Renaud) involved in debugging and testing this setup.